David J. McClements: Career

 He is the most cited author in numerous journals in the field of food science: Journal of Agricultural and Food Chemistry, Food Chemistry, Journal of Food Science, Food Research International, Food Hydrocolloids, Food & Function, Critical Reviews in Food Science and Nutrition, Food Biophysics, Annual Review of Food Science and Technology.

 Awards and honours

 In 2014 he was elected as a fellow of the Royal Society of Chemistry.
 He was elected as a fellow to both the American Chemical Society and Institute of Food Technologists in 2015.

 In 2019 he received the Nicolas Appert Award from the Institute of Food Technologists.

 Personal life

-He is married to Jayne Farrell and they have one daughter.
+He is married to Jayne Farrell and they have one daughter, Izzy.